-The caller ID for the caller in the case of inbound calls.
+The caller ID for the caller in the case of an inbound call.

-In your response to the request from the Call API you want to provide ACML that will instruct our service on how to handle the current call.
+In the response to the request from the Call API, you should provide ACML that will instruct our service on how to handle the current call.

 MIME Types.
 Call API supports the MIME types described in the table below.